Python syntax highlighted Markdown doctest.

 Python syntax highlighted Markdown doctest

-Command line program to test Python syntax highlighted code examples in Markdown.
+Command line program and Python library to test Python syntax highlighted code examples in Markdown.

 - Reads these from Markdown fenced code blocks: